kayjan/bigtree/docs/bigtree/tree/modify.md

   - `copy`, `skippable`, `delete_children`
 - These parameters have some interaction:
   - `overriding` and `merge_attribute` with `merge_children` and `merge_leaves`
-  - `overriding` + `merge_children`: Behaves like `merge_children` when there is no clash in node name, otherwise behaves like `overriding`.
+  - `overriding` + `merge_children`: Behaves like `merge_children` when there is no clash in node name, otherwise behaves like `overriding`
-  Note that clashes will preserve origin node parent and destination nodes' children.
+  Note that clashes will preserve origin node parent and destination nodes' children
-  - `overriding` + `merge_leaves`: Behaves like `merge_leaves` when there is no clash in node name, otherwise behaves like `overriding`.
+  - `overriding` + `merge_leaves`: Behaves like `merge_leaves` when there is no clash in node name, otherwise behaves like `overriding`
-  Note that clashes will preserve origin node parent and destination nodes' leaves.
+  Note that clashes will preserve origin node parent and destination nodes' leaves
-  - `merge_attribute` + `merge_children`: Behaves like `merge_children` when there is no clash in node name, otherwise behaves like `merge_attribute`.
+  - `merge_attribute` + `merge_children`: Behaves like `merge_children` when there is no clash in node name, otherwise behaves like `merge_attribute`
-  Note that attributes will be merged for node and all descendants, and will preserve origin and destination nodes' children.
+  Note that attributes will be merged for node and all descendants, and will preserve origin and destination nodes' children
-  - `merge_attribute` + `merge_leaves`: Behaves like `merge_leaves` when there is no clash in node name, otherwise behaves like `merge_attribute`.
+  - `merge_attribute` + `merge_leaves`: Behaves like `merge_leaves` when there is no clash in node name, otherwise behaves like `merge_attribute`
-  Note that attributes will be merged for node and all descendants, and will preserve origin nodes' children and destination nodes' leaves.
+  Note that attributes will be merged for node and all descendants, and will preserve origin nodes' children and destination nodes' leaves

 -----